simonjohnthompson/simonjohnthompson.github.io/wrangler/index.md

 Wrangler can be used within Eclipse alongside [Erlide](https://erlide.org/index.html), the Erlang plugin.

-Details about installing and getting started with Wrangler are  ADD LINK.
+Details about installing and getting started with Wrangler are [here](getting-started.html).

 ## Documentation